Lutyens' Delhi: History

-The area was constructed following the decision of the imperial British administration to relocate the capital of the Indian Empire from Calcutta to Delhi, thereby heralding the conception of a new district of the latter entitled New Delhi.
+The area was constructed following the imperial British administration's decision to move the capital of their Indian Empire from Calcutta to Delhi; thus, a new precinct was carved out of the latter, christened New Delhi.

-Before the new imperial capital was established in 1911, the Delhi Junction Railway Station served the Agra-Delhi railways: the line cut through what is today called Lutyens' Delhi.
-The line was eventually shifted to make way for the new capital and the New Delhi Railway Station was constructed near the Mughal-era Ajmeri Gate in 1926.
+Before the new imperial capital was established in 1911, the Old Delhi Railway Station served the Agra-Delhi railways, cutting through what is today called Lutyens' Delhi.
+The line was eventually shifted to make way for the new capital and the New Delhi Railway Station was built near Ajmeri Gate in 1926.